I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemdriveruni-drvunitextout.md

 <p> </p>

 ## -remarks
 <p>The <code>IPrintOemDriverUni::DrvUniTextOut</code> method is provided by Unidrv for use by rendering plug-ins that support a device-managed drawing surface.
-Such rendering plug-ins must hook out Unidrv's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557277">DrvTextOut</a> function, and the <code>IPrintOemDriverUni::DrvUniTextOut</code> method is meant to be called from that hooking function.
+Such rendering plug-ins must hook out Unidrv's <a href="display.drvtextout">DrvTextOut</a> function, and the <code>IPrintOemDriverUni::DrvUniTextOut</code> method is meant to be called from that hooking function.
 The hooking function must perform text region clipping and text rotation operations.
 It can then call <code>IPrintOemDriverUni::DrvUniTextOut</code> to request Unidrv to create the text string using downloadable fonts (and to perform glyph-based clipping).</p>

-<p>If <code>IPrintOemDriverUni::DrvUniTextOut</code> cannot create the text string, either because the font is not available or is rotated, it calls the rendering plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554277">IPrintOemUni::TextOutAsBitmap</a> method, which draws the text string as a bitmap.</p>

-<p>For more information, see <a href="NULL">Handling Device-Managed Surfaces</a>.</p>

-<p>The <code>IPrintOemDriverUni::DrvUniTextOut</code> method is provided by Unidrv for use by rendering plug-ins that support a device-managed drawing surface.
-Such rendering plug-ins must hook out Unidrv's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557277">DrvTextOut</a> function, and the <code>IPrintOemDriverUni::DrvUniTextOut</code> method is meant to be called from that hooking function.
-The hooking function must perform text region clipping and text rotation operations.
-It can then call <code>IPrintOemDriverUni::DrvUniTextOut</code> to request Unidrv to create the text string using downloadable fonts (and to perform glyph-based clipping).</p>

-<p>If <code>IPrintOemDriverUni::DrvUniTextOut</code> cannot create the text string, either because the font is not available or is rotated, it calls the rendering plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554277">IPrintOemUni::TextOutAsBitmap</a> method, which draws the text string as a bitmap.</p>
+<p>If <code>IPrintOemDriverUni::DrvUniTextOut</code> cannot create the text string, either because the font is not available or is rotated, it calls the rendering plug-in's <a href="print.iprintoemuni_textoutasbitmap">IPrintOemUni::TextOutAsBitmap</a> method, which draws the text string as a bitmap.</p>

 <p>For more information, see <a href="NULL">Handling Device-Managed Surfaces</a>.</p>